 Step 5-6 – After your tea is finished steeping, it’s time to strain it.
 If you have a fine-mesh sieve that fits over another bowl, that’s great.
 Just pour your tea right into it.
 It will catch your herbs and your tea will come through into the bowl.

-Unfortunately I didn’t have a large enough sieve and the one I had had lost it’s handle… so I rigged up something instead.
+Unfortunately, I didn’t have a large enough sieve, and the one I had lost its handle, so I rigged up something instead.
 Don’t laugh!
 Just do what you need to with what you have!
 No one cares, as long as it works.

 Put In Bath

 Step 7 – So now that your herbs are strained out of your tea, you can compost them and you’re all set to add your chamomile tea to your bath.
-Just pour this hot water strait into your kiddos bath water and mix it really well.
+Just pour this hot water straight into your kiddo’s bathwater and mix it really well.

 That’s it!
-Let your kid play and wash their body and hair off with this awesome addition to their bath.
-If you want to go the extra mile, you can even add in 3-5 drops of chamomile essential oil into an ounce of sweet almond oil and add that to their bath water as well.
+Let your kids play and wash their body and hair off with this awesome addition to their bath.
+If you want to go the extra mile, you can even add in 3-5 drops of chamomile essential oil into an ounce of sweet almond oil and add that to their bathwater as well.
 (Be careful though, it will make the tub… and them… a bit slippery, but it’s SO good for their skin!)